JTF - DC continues mission during winter storm

 |0

-This work, JTF - DC continues mission during winter storm [Image 4 of 4], by TSgt Andrew Enriquez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JTF - DC continues mission during winter storm [Image 9 of 9], by TSgt Renee Crugnale, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.